SanderSpies/Productivity/README.md

 - Not using different layers of abstraction
 - MVC in general is a bringer of pain

-  "Game engine" approach is better
+  "Game engine" approach is better in my experience.
 - Slow build environment

+  If it takes longer then 5 minutes to get your new environment up and running, you are doing it wrong.
 - No control over FE build environment
 - Being too nice when using JSHint or CSSLint
 - No time for refactoring
-- No proper components: CSS coupled to everything, elements, ids or attributes
+- CSS coupled to everything, elements, ids or attributes

+  This can make refactoring rather hard, therefore: use only classes with prefixes.
+Max. depth level should be 3.
-- Separation based on technology instead of features
+- Separation based on technology instead of functionality
 - Wrong backend implementation: either by sending blocks of HTML or not proper REST
-- "Everybody can do everything" mentality
+- "Everybody can do everything" mentality without the proper architecture
 - Working against the language

 How to speed up FE productivity?